 Who this is for

-- People switching from one cloud drive to another and tired of dragging gigabytes through a browser tab.
+- You’re switching from one cloud drive to another and you’re tired of dragging gigabytes through a browser tab.

-- Small teams consolidating files across Google Drive, OneDrive, Dropbox, and S3-compatible storage.
+- You’re consolidating files across Google Drive, OneDrive, Dropbox, and S3 and want one transfer instead of ten.

-- Anyone who has watched a manual download stall on a folder larger than their laptop’s free disk space.
+- You’ve watched a manual download stall on a folder bigger than your computer’s free disk space.

-- Connect the source provider — Google Drive, OneDrive, Dropbox, S3, SFTP, WebDAV, or Nextcloud.
+- Connect the source — Google Drive, OneDrive, Dropbox, S3, SFTP, your server, or Nextcloud.

-- Preview the diff: which files will copy, which already match, and how much will move.
+- Run a preview: which files will copy, which already match, and how much will move.

 Why this beats download-and-reupload

-A direct cloud-to-cloud transfer moves the bytes between providers without parking them on your machine.
-You see what’s about to change before it runs, and you get a record of what happened after.
+A direct transfer skips the middle.
+The bytes move between providers without ever parking on your computer.
+You see what’s about to change before it runs, and a report when it’s done.

 Common provider pairs